-This light together with will come on if a potentially serious fault has occurred in the airbag system.
+This light together with M will come on if a potentially serious fault has occurred in the airbag system.

-- If the airbag readiness light stays on after you start your vehicle, it means the airbag system may not be working properly. - The airbags in your vehicle may not inflate in a crash, or they could even inflate without a crash. - To help avoid injury to yourself or others, have your vehicle serviced right away if the airbag readiness light stays on after you start your vehicle.
+- If the airbag readiness light stays on after vou start vour vehicle, it means the airbag system may not be working properly.
+One or more of the following conditions may occur: - Non-deployment of the airbags in the event of a crash. - Deployment of the airbags without a crash. - Deployment of the airbags in crashes less severe than intended. - To help avoid injury to yourself or others, have your vehicle serviced right away if the airbag readiness light stays on after you start your vehicle.